Kat-Sprat/Peer_assessment/README.md

 2.1.
 Extracts mean and SD values using grepl() (search for matches to a character vector) - searches col names for 'mean' 'std' 'Subject' & 'ActivityId'.
 Uses this to subset "all_data", resulting in data frame "all_data_mean_sd".

-n.b. failed to remove 'MeanFreq' mean frequency values at this stage - those columns were removed at 5.2 when creating the tidy data set, as I judged the instructions "Extracts only the measurements on the mean and standard deviation..." not to include the mean frequency.
+n.b. failed to remove 'MeanFreq' mean frequency values at this stage - those columns were removed at 5.2 when creating the tidy data set.

       "3.
 Uses descriptive activity names to name the activities in the data set"